astudentinearth/darkwrite/docs/BUILDING.md

 Clone the repository and enter it.

 # Building on Windows
+I'm continuing development on Windows for now.
+As far as I'm concerned, Linux in a virtual machine runs Darkwrite faster than Edge WebView2.
+I had to cripple down blur effects quite a bit so Edge could handle it.
+I also had to recently switch to dnd-kit as drag-drop library, because HTML5 drag-drop and native file drop functionality doesn't work with Tauri on Windows for whatever reason.

+Darkwrite stores application data in `%USERPROFILE%/AppData/Roaming/io.github.astudentinearth.darkwrite` directory.
 ### C++ Build Tools Setup
 Download the [Visual Studio Community installer.](https://visualstudio.microsoft.com/) Once the installer launches, choose "Desktop development with C++" and "Windows 10 SDK" workloads to be installed.